tlagore/exercises_in_sql/part5/README.md

  - connecting to the psql server (`psql -U user022 -h studentdb.csc.uvic.ca db_022`)
  - schema created using `\i create_tables.sql`
  - data was imported by running `\i db_022.sql`

+### Note:
+A copy of the dump has been kept within this folder, so it is unecessary to do the `scp` command.